Trick 46 by Steve Rowe

 AlakazamMagicUK says...

-Steve Rowe's Trick #46 stands out for its perfect mix of comedy, audience interaction, and versatility, working well in any setting.
+This trick stands out for its perfect mix of comedy, audience interaction, and versatility, working well in any setting.
+It's easy to carry, adapts to different reveal locations, and leaves audiences both laughing and amazed.

 BAM_magic says...